tobiawolaju/The-Intern/README.md

 # Security

-The Intern runs inside a **sandboxed execution environment**.

-Security mechanisms include:

-* Docker isolation
-* encrypted communication
-* restricted filesystem access
-* optional human confirmation for sensitive actions
+**Note:** Hackathon prototype – no sandboxed container execution.

+* Local agents run directly on the machine
+* Communication is assumed to be trusted for demo purposes
+* Sensitive actions may not have full verification

 ---

 # Future Roadmap

-Planned improvements include:

 * multi-device orchestration
 * autonomous workflow learning
-* improved UI element detection
+* advanced UI element detection
-* reinforcement learning for UI interaction
+* reinforcement learning for interactions
 * collaborative multi-agent systems
 * monitoring dashboards